cognitedata/bazel-snapshots/examples/change-tracker/README.md

 When runnig ```bazel run snapshots -- collect``` the snapshots tool run a query against the output group with name ```change_track_files``` which is the output group created by ```change_tracker```.
-It will then aggregate all the files into a single JSON file containg a list of digests and run targets.
+It will then aggregate all the files into a single JSON file containing a list of digests and run targets.
 The ouput will look like the JSON object below.

 ```
 {